wavelet-space/vault/source/index.md

   - **C++** and, in some sense, also in C (abandoned Rust; it is too overhyped and rigid; Zig and Jai are far more interesting)
   - **Python** (R is too messy; Julia looks promising, but it cannot compete with Python in versatility)
   - Fortran (Julia again, but modern Fortran really looks good)
-  - Erlang (hidden gem of concurrent and networked programming)
+  - **Erlang** (hidden gem of concurrent and networked programming, Elixir is nice but I prefer Prolog-like syntax of Erlang)
   - OCaml v5 and Lean v4 (I will never understand why Haskell is so overhyped)
   - APL and a whole family of *array oriented languages* e.g K, Q and Dyalog APL
   - Forth and a whole family of *stack oriented languages* (I am working on a custom implementation; as everyone)